 The Boo-Boos That Changed the World A True Story About an Accidental Invention (Really) by Barry Wittenstein, illustrated by Chris Hsu

-Clever writing that stops and restarts the story will keep readers entertained.
-Plus, readers will be inspired by this invention from necessity as well as the persistent way the company marketed the invention even after initial failure.
-Earle’s wife, Josephine, is accident prone.
-REALLY accident prone.
-Worried about her cuts and infections, Earle invents an adhesive tape “bandage” which helps!
-He pitches the idea to his bosses at Johnson & Johnson, they love it, and call the product Band-Aids.
-Unfortunately, the Band-Aids don’t sell.
-The company decides not to sell them but to give them away to other accident prone groups — the Boy Scouts and soldiers.
-Soon the world sees the need for this practical invention — aren’t you glad?
+Read about an invention from necessity.
+Earle’s wife, Josephine, is accident-prone.
+REALLY accident-prone.
+Worried about her cuts and infections, Earle invents an adhesive tape “bandage” which helps his wife!
+He pitches the idea to his bosses at Johnson & Johnson, they love it and call the product Band-Aids.
+Unfortunately, the Band-Aids don’t sell so the company decides not to sell them but to give them away to other accident-prone groups — the Boy Scouts and soldiers.
+Before long, the world sees the need for this practical invention –and aren’t you glad?

 Ada’s Ideas The Story of Ada Lovelace, the World’s First Computer Programmer by Fiona Robinson